michaelseemichaeldo/escrow256/avoiding_common_attacks.md

 Contract logic seems to disallow payments to the contract and therefore disallow "something bad" from happening.
 However, a few methods exist for forcibly sending ether to the contract and therefore making its balance greater than zero.

 The selfdestruct contract method allows a user to specify a beneficiary to send any excess ether. selfdestruct does not trigger a contract's fallback function.

+#  exposed secrets

+Since this is only a test environment with no real ether, it was not considered an issue of making any mnemonics public.
+Of course once deployed on the mainnet no secrets should be uploaded to a public github space or made otherwises accessible publicly in the smart contract for example.